EVERSE-ResearchSoftware/RSQKit/pages/research_communities/TEMPLATE_your_software_practice.md

    - any measures of the codebase (e.g. size, complexity, activity, how long it's been running)
    - deployment requirements (e.g. does it need a HPC - what compute/data or contextual requirements does it require)

-## Software practices <!-- do not delete this heading and write your text below it -->
+## Software Practices <!-- do not delete this heading and write your text below it -->

 - What practices do you use to develop the software (e.g. version control, contribution policy, other practices)